Troy Shondell: Biography

 "Tears From An Angel" was his follow-up recording.
 It was released in December 1961, debuting on the Billboard Hot 100 at #96 on the week ending December 31, 1961 and it would peak at #77 on the Billboard Hot 100 on the week ending February 3, 1962.
 No further chart action was forthcoming, and Shondell quietly slipped away from the music industry the following year, despite his third single "Na-Ne-No", being produced by Phil Spector.
 However, in 1963, Tommy Jackson changed the name of his high school band from "Tom and the Tornados" to "The Shondells" in honor of Shondell (one of his musical idols).
 Jackson became "Tommy James" and international fame followed for the act.
 Chicago band The Ides of March originally named themselves the Shon-dells, also in tribute to Troy.
 Shortly before their debut single, "You Wouldn't Listen", was released, the label found out that James had been using the name first, so they were forced to change it.
-In 1968, Shondell became a songwriter for Acuff-Rose Music in Nashville, Tennessee, and the first recording artist for TRX Records, a branch of Hickory Records, for whom Shondell recorded some gramophone record discs until 1969, when he went into the music publishing field.
+In 1968, Shondell became a songwriter for Acuff-Rose Music in Nashville, Tennessee, and the first recording artist for TRX Records, a branch of Hickory Records, for whom Shondell recorded some gramophone record discs until 1969.
+It was reported in the 6 September 1969 issue of Record World that Shodell had converted to country music and his first release with the new Itco (International Tape Cartridge Corp.) was a single with two songs he had written.
+The single, "And We Made Love" / "Imitation Woman" was released on Itco Stereo Records SS 105 that year.
+The recording was made at Nashville's Woodland Studio.
+He went into the music publishing field.
 In October 1969, Shondell was appointed as Assistant Regional Director for ASCAP's Southern Regional Office in Nashville.

 In 2001, Shondell still performed at shows and other events.
 Along with Jimmy Clanton, Ronnie Dove, and Ray Peterson, Shondell was a member of the Masters of Rock 'n' Roll.
 On October 2, 2007, Shondell traveled to Collins, Mississippi, to deliver a musical tribute to his fallen rock and roll colleague Dale Houston, who, with musical partner Grace Broussard, had reached no. 1 in 1963 with "I'm Leaving It Up to You" as the musical duo Dale & Grace.
 Shondell died from complications of Alzheimer's and Parkinson's disease on January 7, 2016.